-All the available parameters and their names are displayed in a separate dialog box.
+A separate dialog box will be displayed showing the available measurements.
 The dialog will automatically be put away when you select either Cancel or OK.

 Functions

 All functions and examples are shown in this list box.
 A drop-down list allows you to show functions, examples, or both in the function list.
 Notice that all the functions start with the letter F.